JoeKnittel/joeknittel.github.io/README.md

 - Blog entries
   - Raw .rmd and.md files
-  - Generated .html files
+  - Generated HTML files
-- .rb files that define the structure of the blog
+- Ruby files that define the structure of the blog
-- .scss files that codify the blog's stylistic elements
+- SCSS files that codify the blog's stylistic elements